Alexei Makarov: Biography

 In 1994, after graduation, I worked in the theater Mossovet, but as the great roles he was not offered in 29 years has left the theater.
 By that time he already had experience in film Check, The Rifleman of the Voroshilov Regiment.
 But the actor's finest hour came after the release of the film Countdown, in which he starred.

+He appeared in the first season of ice show contest Ice Age.